-D. Analysis of the Company's Asserted Grounds for Granting the Initial Petition
+D. Analysis of the Company's Asserted Grounds for Granting the Initial Petition Section 69K requires the Board to grant an initial petition for a certificate if a proponent "is

-Section 69K requires the Board to grant an initial petition for a certificate if a proponent "is prevented from building a facility" due to certain enumerated grounds.
-The Certificate Statute is also premised on the Siting Board taking prompt action, within six months of an initial petition and application, to remove unwarranted obstacles to construction of a previously approved facility.
 See G.L. c.
-164, § 69O.
+164, § 690.
 The Company contends that the actions of the Boston PIC and BPRD are in direct conflict with the statutory scheme created by the Massachusetts General Court, which places the Siting Board in the preeminent role of overseeing and permitting the siting, construction, and operation of jurisdictional energy facilities in the Commonwealth, and ensuring a reliable supply of energy at the lowest possible cost and with the least environmental impact (Company Brief at 25-26, citing G.L. c.
 164, §§ 69G et seq.; Alliance II at 667-679; Box Pond Ass'n v.
 Energy Facilities Siting Board, 435 Mass.
-307, 378-379 (2001)).
+408, 409-410 (2001); Town of Andover v.
+Energy Facilities Siting Board, 435 Mass.
+377, 378-379 (2001)).

-&lt;sup>11 On November 4, 2022, the Supreme Judicial Court rendered its decision upholding the Siting Board's approval of the Substation as set forth in Eversource 2021.
-See GreenRoots, Inc. vs. Energy Facilities Siting Board, SJC-13233 (slip opinion Nov.
-4, 2022).
+On November 4, 2022, the Supreme Judicial Court rendered its decision upholding the Siting Board's approval of the Substation as set forth in Eversource 2021.
+See GreenRoots, Inc. v.
+Energy Facilities Siting Board, 490 Mass.
+747 (2022).

-&lt;sup>12 In support of this argument, BRG attempted to lower expectations by noting that "City of Boston permit review is notoriously arbitrary" and has even been recognized as such by Suffolk Superior Court (BRG Reply Brief at 23, citing Van Buren v.
+In support of this argument, BRG attempted to lower expectations by noting that "City of Boston permit review is notoriously arbitrary" and has even been recognized as such by Suffolk Superior Court (BRG Reply Brief at 23, citing Van Buren v.
 South 22 Boston New Housing, LLC, Suffolk Superior Court No. 02-5467-A, 2005 WL 332815).

-The record demonstrates that the Company has filed for the respective permits with the Boston PIC and BPRD, and provided sufficient and timely information on which these agencies could render their respective permit decisions.
+The record demonstrates that the Company has filed for the respective permits with the Boston PIC and BPRD and provided sufficient and timely information on which these agencies could render their respective permit decisions.
 The delay in processing the Company's applications before the Boston PIC and BPRD has undeniably prevented the construction of the Substation.
 In addition, the requirements by Boston PIC requiring multiple "consents" before placing the Company's permit requests on its agenda, and BPRD specifying that it must be the last agency to issue an approval, are procedurally burdensome, illogical, and devoid of an opportunity for an applicant to meet the substantive standards required by the agencies.
-In addition, the Siting Board cannot allow the construction of an approved facility to be delayed while a local agency refuses to act during the pendency of an appeal - such an approach would give local veto power over the Board's approval.
+In addition, the Siting Board cannot allow the construction of an approved facility to be delayed while a local agency refuses to act during the pendency of an appeal - such an approach would give a local agency power to effectively stay the Board's decisions, a power that should be reserved to the Supreme Judicial Court which hears appeals of Siting Board decisions.
 In the Siting Board's view, such practices are unacceptable, particularly as they concern the issuance of permits necessary to ensure the Siting Board's mandate to ensure reliable electric service, at a minimum impact to the environment, and the lowest possible cost is fulfilled.
 The Siting Board has previously made such findings for the East Boston Substation and continues to do so in this Certificate Decision.